hack-tramp/WNetWrap/README.md

 A tiny library using WinInet to make simple HTTP(S) requests in C++.
 As WinInet is a native windows library, there are no dependencies, and WNetWrap is very lightweight compared to other libraries like CPR.

-⚠️ **Noob Notice** ⚠️ : This repo uses MS Visual Studio for the example, but *you don't need that to use WNetWrap* - all you need to do is put the `wnetwrap.h` and `wnetwrap.cpp` in your project folder, and include as in the example below.
+⚠️ This repo uses MS Visual Studio for the example, but *you don't need that to use WNetWrap* - all you need to do is put the `wnetwrap.h` and `wnetwrap.cpp` in your project folder, and include as in the example below.

 # Basic HTTP GET request